 Select Viable Acorns

 Fill a bowl with cold water and place the acorns in it.
-Viable acorns will sink or remain at the bottom while damaged or empty ones will float.
+Viable acorns will sink or remain at the bottom and damaged or empty ones will float.
 Discard the floating acorns.
-Briefly soaking the acorns also helps rehydrating them if you stored them before planting.
+Briefly soaking the acorns also helps rehydrate them if you stored them before planting.

 Plant the Acorns